Alaska Hotel Reservations

 Easy – by riding with the Alaska Marine Highway System – a ferry service traveling along the southern coast of Alaska.

 Established in 1949 as part of the National Highway System, the AMHS encompasses more than 3,500 miles of the Gulf of Alaska’s beautiful waters.

-Bring a sweater and your sense of adventure, and find a spot along the rail on the Alaska Marine Highway System.
+Bring a sweater and your sense of adventure, and find a spot along the rail on the AMHS.

 Best Western Hotels Along the Way:

 Area Visitor Favorites

 - Alaska Museums & Historic Sites!

 See Alaska museums and historic sites in Last Frontier cities like Anchorage, Juneau, and Fairbanks – plus Homer, Valdez, Wasilla, and more.